-This four-year program of study leads to the Bachelor of Arts degree.
-The first year curriculum is considered a Foundation Year, in which students from all four disciplines in the School of Art + Design - Digital Design, Fine Arts, Industrial Design, and Interior Design - take design courses together.
+The four-year program of study leads to the Bachelor of Arts degree.
+The first year curriculum is a Foundation Year in which all students in the School of Art + Design take design courses together.